PurpleHominid/Project1-TraceBall/README.md

 ![Burndown](https://i.imgur.com/owoBcqZ.png)

 As my burndown chart shows, The challenges that I had to solve took longer than I anticipated.
-This was due to the
+This was due to the fact that implementing collision detection was alot more difficult than I first estimated and this in turn, pushed back my entire project.
+As a result of this I was unable to fully complete my 'lives' system

 ##### User Stories Tracking Chart (Which Stories Have Been Completed)